-1 Total includes owned coal units and the Rockport 2 lease.
+Total includes owned coal units and the Rockport 2 lease.

-2 Includes 2012 Turk Plant addition.
+Includes 2012 Turk Plant addition.

-3 In April 2022, AEP executed simultaneous agreements with Buckeye Power to sell Cardinal 1 and purchase 100% of the output through 2028 via a PPA.
-The sale was approved by FERC in May 2022 and is expected to close in the second half of 2022.
+In April 2022, AEP executed simultaneous agreements with Buckeye Power to sell Cardinal 1 and purchase 100% of the output through 2028 via a PPA.
+The sale was completed in August 2022.